MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/New-FileCatalog.md

 ### System.String

-You can pipe a string that is used as the catalog filename to this cmdlet.
+You can pipe a string that's used as the catalog filename to this cmdlet.

 ## OUTPUTS